icu6t6/DevilsLAB/docs/README_START_HERE_T1_ENZO_v1-2.md

 USB power is acceptable for firmware flashing and early bench testing, but the architecture is designed to be battery-powered.

 The documentation includes one proven physical implementation (“ENZO”) used to validate the firmware and architecture.

-“Builders may replicate this implementation exactly.
-The power architecture may be reused as a platform, but the firmware + pin map are ESP32-S3 specific.”
+Builders may replicate this implementation exactly.
+The power architecture may be reused as a platform, but the firmware and pin map are ESP32-S3 specific.

 Controller support (V1): The ENZO v1 firmware and Pin Truth Map are authored for the ESP32-S3 dev board and the exact pinout documented in this repository.
 If you use any other controller (ESP32-WROOM, Pico, Arduino, etc.), the pin map and wiring instructions will not apply.